Flower Seeds

 5 grams of seed.

-Columbine, Giant Aquilegia caerulea Dwarf Spurred Snapdragon linaria maroccana Four O’Clocks Mirabilis jalapa Gayfeather Liatris spicata Standing Cypress Ipomopsis rubra Lemon Bergamot Monarda citriodora Lupine ‘Pink Fairy’ Lupinus elegans Perennial Lupin Lupinus perennis Phlox Phlox drummondii Rocket Larkspur Delphinium consolida Rocky Mountain Penstemon Penstemon strictus Scarlet Sage Salvia coccinea Sweet William Pinks Dianthus barbatus Tussock Bellflower Campanula carpatica Wild Petunia Petunia vulgare More Info -
+Columbine, Giant Aquilegia caerulea Dwarf Spurred Snapdragon linaria maroccana Four O’Clocks Mirabilis jalapa Gayfeather Liatris spicata Standing Cypress Ipomopsis rubra Lemon Bergamot Monarda citriodora Lupine ‘Pink Fairy’ Lupinus elegans Perennial Lupin Lupinus perennis Phlox Phlox drummondii Rocket Larkspur Delphinium consolida Rocky Mountain Penstemon Penstemon strictus Scarlet Sage Salvia coccinea Sweet William Pinks Dianthus barbatus Tussock Bellflower Campanula carpatica Wild Petunia Petunia vulgare -

 Wildflowers – Deer Resistant Blend – West Coast Seeds

-$4.99A blend of wildflowers that are not preferred food sources for deer or are resilient to being foraged.
+$4.99Add to cartA blend of wildflowers that are not preferred food sources for deer or are resilient to being foraged.
 In times of weak grazing, deer may still nibble on these plants, but the contents of Deer Resistant wildflower seeds were chosen for their resilience to deer.
 Great for planting on the Gulf Islands and BC Interior, where deer can be a real nuisance.
 The mix will also work in any other North American setting, attracting pollinators like bees and butterflies, but foiling marauding deer.
 Recommended rate of application: 115g per 1,000 square feet.

 How To Grow, Timing: Try to direct sow wildflower seeds during the period two weeks before, and eight weeks after, your last average frost date.
 Sowing when there is some risk of minor frost may improve germination.
 Wildflower seeds can also be sown in the autumn, but a certain percentage of seeds to may be lost to water, birds, and animals.
 To make the most of the annual species, direct sow in early spring.